AninditaBasu/writing-technically/docs/source/index-thoughts.rst

    Will hum about mine ears.

-   -- Shakespeare, William.
-"The Tempest".
+   -- William Shakespeare, *The Tempest*

 .. raw:: html